 How to remove the iLivid virus safely?

-Use a dedicated malware removal tool like the one in CleanMyMac X. This app is invaluable tool for improving the overall performance of your Mac.
-It comes with several tools for removing junk files, malware, and speeding up the system.
+Use a dedicated malware removal tool like the one in CleanMyMac X. This app is an invaluable tool for improving your Mac's overall performance.
+It comes with several tools for removing junk files, malware and speeding up the system.

 To remove iLivid out of your system this way, do the following: